tekartik/idb_shim.dart/idb_shim/README.md

 # idb shim

+Pure dart indexed db like API.

+* On the web (Wasm compatible, using `dart:js_interop`) it is a thin layer on top of indexed_db Web API.
+* On IO (and in memory), a sembast implementation (useful for testing) is provided.

-Pure dart indexed db like API on top of native (Wasm compatible) or sembast implementation.
-Its goal is to support browsers that do not support the indexed_db api with very few changes as well as setting the base for a flutter implementation.
+Its goal is to support the initial indexed_db api with very few changes as well as setting the base for other implementation (idb_sqflite on top of sqflite for example).

 It also allows to test your database schema and access in vm unit tests.

 * Project [home page](https://tekartik.github.io/idb_shim.dart/)
 * Project [source code](https://github.com/tekartik/idb_shim.dart)